-- Equipment purchases of up to \$5000. - Postage and printing related to the project. - Contracted services such as hiring a private applicator to treat roadsides.
+- Equipment purchases can be awarded up to \$5,000 from grant maximum of \$15,000. - Postage and printing related to the project. - Contracted services such as hiring a private applicator to treat roadsides. - Staff time/billable hours and mileage to complete project work must not be more than 25% of total project expenses. - Materials for restoration allowed up to 10% of total project expenses.